-The authors of this report wish to express their thanks to Mr. Jara Haile Mariam, Director General of the Authority for Research and Cultural Heritage Conservation (ARCCH), for his strong support to the mission, and to all the persons with whom they worked in Lalibela, in particular to Mr. Abbe Mengustu from the Culture and Tourism Department of the Lasta District who provided them with valuable information and close assistance throughout their presence on the field, and to Mr. Fisseha Zibelo, Director of the Tigray Culture and Tourism Office in Aksum.
+The author of this report wishes to express her thanks to Mr. Jara Haile Mariam, Director General of the Authority for Research and Cultural Heritage Conservation (ARCCH) for his strong support to the mission, and to all the persons with whom she worked in Lalibela, in particular to Aba Gebre Eyesus, the Head of the Lalibela Orthodox Church, Mr Mulugeta and Mr. Abebe Mengistu from the Culture and Tourism Department of the Lasta District who provided them with valuable information and close assistance throughout their presence on the field, to all the stakeholders met in Lalibela, and to Mr. Fisseha Zibelo, Director of the Tigray Culture and Tourism Office in Aksum.

-Moreover, the authors wish to thank the UNESCO Addis Ababa Director, Mr. Nureldine Satti for his strong commitment and personal involvement in the World Heritage Centre projects, and for providing them with all the needed guidance and contacts, as well as to Ms. Fumiko Ohinata, Programme Specialist for Culture.
+Moreover, the author wishes to thank the UNESCO Addis Ababa Director, Mr. Nureldine Satti for his strong commitment and personal involvement in the World Heritage Centre projects concerned by this mission, and for providing her with all the needed guidance and contacts, as well as to Ms. Hirut Girma, Programme Specialist for Culture for her great support before and during the mission, and to Ms. Wafaa Neguede, the UNESCO Addis Administrative Officer for her invaluable administrative support in implementing the decentralized activities.